-I think it about it when I see white.
-I’m wearing the brand new white jerseys Nike had recently sponsored us with.
+Or whenever I see a Nike logo.
+I’m wearing the brand new uniform Nike had recently sponsored us with.
 We’re playing at Lake Washington High School.
 I’m looking up at the white field lights with my white gloves pointing towards the sky, celebrating my first quarterback sack as my teammates in white uniforms bear hugs me off the field, the exhilaration that electrified into the air…nothing but white.
 One of the parents managed to take a picture.
 I don’t think that smile would ever fade away.
 How happy must I’ve been to even acknowledge the cheers that erupted from the crowd that night?
 I still hear them.
 I see that smile and I see those waves of white.

-I think about it when I see brown.
+Or when I’m in a crowded office.
 I’m trying hard to not look at the coach’s eyes as we’re talking in his office five weeks before my senior season starts.
 Maybe it wasn’t supposed to happen this way or maybe it was, but he didn’t seemed angry at all.
 I said I’m leaving the team.
 Did he understand?
 I reckon he did.
 I’d always imagine a scenario where I’d stop myself just before I’d say those words and keep my childhood dream alive.
 Instead, silence.
 And I took everything down with me.